Graduate Degree Programs

 The deadline for submission of applications is March 15.
 Early submission of applications is encouraged, as admission is competitive.
 Only complete applications will be reviewed.
 Note: For non-native speakers of English, a minimum IELTS score of 6.5, paper-based TOEFL score of 550, an internet-based TOEFL score of 88, or a previous degree earned from an accredited United States institution is required and these scores/transcripts must be submitted with the application materials for the application to be considered complete.

 Applications arriving after March 15 will be considered only if space is available.
 Applicants must meet the Murray State University requirements for unconditional admission.
 Additional admission requirements are as follows:

-- A minimum of 15 undergraduate credit hours in psychology, including courses in research methods, statistics and physiological psychology or their equivalent
+- A minimum of 15 undergraduate credit hours in psychology, including courses in research methods and statistics or their equivalent

 - A cumulative grade point average of 3.0 or higher overall and 3.0 or higher in undergraduate psychology courses

 - Acceptable scores on the Graduate Record Examination (GRE) General Test

 - A written statement of purpose for entering graduate work in psychology

 - For the general experimental program, a written statement of personal research interests